 Whilst many professionals are enjoying the flexibility of the new ways of working, research has found that over a third of workers feel isolated from their team and that this impacts their productivity.
 It is now critical for leaders to begin the new year by establishing safe opportunities for staff to connect face-to-face with other team members on a regular basis.

 It is not uncommon for leaders to overlook the power of staff to influence the level of positivity and optimism in the workplace - virtual or otherwise.
 At this stage of the pandemic, providing staff with sessions that help support mental health and develop resilience is critical for staff engagement, productivity and loyalty.
 In particular, compassion and trust will become the currency of highly effective teams.
-Listen to this episode for practical strategies on how to create or formalise working protocols that foster social cohesion.
+In this episode of the resilience real-time podcast, Peta Sigley offers leaders strategies to support team members who continue to find themselves working in a hybrid or remote model.
+Listen now to learn some practical strategies on how to create or formalise working protocols that support social interaction and connection.

 Featuring: Peta Sigley

 Music: Josh Jones